 When should I get the flu shot?

-- People aged 65 and over
+- Adults aged 65 and over

-For everyone else, the cost of the flu vaccine is $15.
+For everyone else, the cost of the flu vaccine is $16.

 Is the flu vaccine safe?

 Common side effects may happen within one to two days after the vaccination.
 These include soreness, redness, discomfort and swelling at the injection site, tiredness, muscle aches and low fever.

 Can the flu vaccine actually give you the flu?